 Water conservation: Watershed Agricultural Council (nycwatershed.org) has worked with us on many water and storm runoff projects.
 WAC funding made possible a terrific solution for turning grey water from our roofs to irrigating the outdoor arena.
 The storm runoff from the roof of our indoor arena is channeled directly into an underground cistern that we use for the sprinkler system for our outdoor ring.
-We installed concrete pads under our manure dumpsters to reduce groundwater contamination as much as possible.
+WAC also installed concrete pads under our manure dumpsters to reduce groundwater contamination as much as possible.
 In order to reduce our water consumption we installed an energy star washing machine and converted all the bathrooms and showers to low -flow facilities.

 Waste reduction: With green bins conveniently located throughout the barn and living areas, we ensure that all recyclable materials are separated from the trash and disposed of properly.
 We have a composting system for organic food waste.
-By using kiln-dried pellet bedding we have reduced the off-site trucking of manure off site by 20%.
+Our manure is carted off property weekly to be reused as mulch and compost.

 Pasture Management: WAC and Cornell Cooperative Extension Services have been instrumental in coordinating a detailed plan for making our land as productive as possible by using best management practices of paddock rotation, regular mowing, seeding, and aeration techniques.
 We use no herbicides or pesticides at all, while reducing our fertilizer use dramatically.